The Laughter Show

-The Laughter Show was a BBC comedy sketch show, which featured Dustin Gee and Les Dennis (along with Roy Jay and Caroline Dennis in 1984), from 1984 to 1986 and then just featuring Dennis until 1991.
+The Laughter Show is a BBC comedy sketch show, which featured Dustin Gee and Les Dennis (along with Roy Jay and Caroline Dennis in 1984), from 1984 to 1986, and then only featured Dennis until 1991.

 History

-Dustin Gee and Les Dennis, both started their TV careers on Who Do You Do in 1975, where they formed their partnership.
-The pair went on to appear on stage and TV including The Russ Abbot Madhouse.
-In 1984, BBC 1 gave the pair their own show The Laughter Show, whilst continuing to work on The Russ Abbot Madhouse.
+Dustin Gee and Les Dennis both started their TV careers on Who Do You Do? in 1975, forming their partnership then.
+The pair went on to appear on stage and TV including Russ Abbot's Madhouse.
+In 1984, BBC 1 gave the pair their own show, The Laughter Show, whilst they continued to work on Russ Abbot's Madhouse.

-This was the show that included their most notable impression, as Coronation Street's Vera Duckworth in two-handers with Mavis Riley (played by Les Dennis).
+This was the show that included their most notable impressions, as Coronation Street's Vera Duckworth in two-handers with Mavis Riley.